Penguin Random House, author portrait placeholder image

 Traci N. Todd

-Traci N. Todd is an award-winning writer and book editor whose work focuses on Black culture and social justice.
-Her book Nina: A Story of Nina Simone, illustrated by Christian Robinson, won the Coretta Scott King Honor Award, and Holding Her Own: The Exceptional Life of Jackie Ormes, illustrated by Shannon Wright, won the Sibert Medal and Coretta Scott King Honor Award.
-She lives in New York City.
+Traci N. Todd is a Sibert Honor–winning writer and book editor whose work focuses on Black culture and social justice.
+Her books Nina: A Story of Nina Simone, illustrated by Christian Robinson, and Holding Her Own: The Exceptional Life of Jackie Ormes, illustrated by Shannon Wright, both won the Coretta Scott King Honor Award.

-Vashti Harrison won the Caldecott Medal and the Coretta Scott King Honor Award, and was a National Book Award Finalist for Big, which she authored and illustrated.
+Vashti Harrison won the Caldecott Medal and the Coretta Scott King Honor Award and was a National Book Award Finalist for Big, which she authored and illustrated.
 She is also a two-time recipient of the NAACP Image Award for Literary Work for Children and has created many New York Times bestselling books.
 She lives in New York City.

 Hello, Beautiful